-Inventories-Inventories comprising construction work in progress represent majority of the Company's total assets.
-Till financial year 2020-21, all the projects of the company were in the stage of construction, since a long period, except for part completion of one of the project achieved in FY 2019-20.
-As per the accounting policies, the construction work in progress and finished goods are valued at lower of cost or net realisable value.
-Cost includes cost of land, development rights, rates and taxes, construction costs, borrowing costs, other direct expenditure, allocated overheads and other incidental expenses.
-Since the assessment of the net realisable value of the construction inventories is matter of technical nature, which is also subjective to the various underlying assumptions.
+As explained by the management, the Net Realisable Value is derived by the company based on the estimated project completion, as per the internal assessment.
+As informed to us, the board is periodically reviewing the progress of the each project and is of the opinion that the Net Realisable Value of all the value of the construction inventories is matter of technical nature, which is also subjective to the various underlying assumptions.
 As such inappropriate assumptions in these forecasts can impact the assessment of the carrying value of inventories.
 Further estimation uncertainty and exposure to cyclicality exists within the long term projects.
 Forecast of future market conditions is difficult to predict and be influenced by political and economic factors.